luminaAnonima/fabric-of-light/README.md

 The hero arrives, defeats the enemy, restores the order.
 We imagine wings, power, applause.

-But the world does not need more domination—
+But the world does not need more domination,
 even when dressed as rescue.
 It needs resonance.
 And for that, we must evolve what saving means.